gdm85/go-libdeluge/README.md

 [GNU GPL version 2](./LICENSE)

+# Supported deluge versions

+Both deluge v2.0+ and v1.3+ are supported; in order to use the modern deluge v2 daemon you must set `V2Daemon` to true in `delugeclient.Settings`.

 # How to build

 This project uses an automatically-provisioned GOPATH.
 Example init/building commands on a Linux system: